-Alamance Community College first opened in 1958, as the Burlington-Alamance County Industrial Education Center, preparing students for work in industries, like textiles, and equipping future laborers with machine shop skills.
+Alamance Community College first opened in 1958 as the Burlington-Alamance County Industrial Education Center, preparing students for work in industries, like textiles, and equipping future laborers with machine shop skills.
 By the 1970s, the school had expanded to include options such as secretarial courses, drafting, and technology.
 During this period, the campus also relocated to its current home along the Haw River in Graham, North Carolina.
 As the school grew and evolved, it adopted the title Alamance Community College.
 ACC has since continued expanding, increasing acreage and facilities as well as broadening programs, including the addition of health and science fields, along with business and technology programs.
-More than 5,000 students are enrolled in the two-year public institution and the student-to-faculty ratio is 12:1.
-The Alamance Community College is a member of the North Carolina Community College System.
-Additionally, the college is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-Individual programs also retain degree-specific accreditation and approval.
+Today, Alamance Community College awards Associate’s degrees and certificates in more than thirty fields of study housed in the schools of Business, Arts and Sciences, Health and Public Services, and Industrial Technologies.

 In addition to degree programs, Alamance Community College also extends learning through the divisions of Online and Distance Education, Continuing Education, and Services for Business and Industry.
 With more than 100 credit courses online, students can choose to participate in coursework delivered one hundred percent online, hybrid learning combining online and face-to-face instruction, or Web-Assisted courses that primarily feature on-campus instruction supported by web-based assignments.
-In addition, students can earn an Associate in Arts online, along with online certificates in Word Processing, Medical Transcription, Financial Accounting, Accounting and Income Tax, and Early Childhood.
-Furthermore, the Continuing Education division provides non-credit, non-degree classes that target the needs of working professionals, as well as personal enrichment classes.
-For added convenience, more than 250 Occupational Extension online classes are available, ranging from trainings in technology and business to courses, like Digital Photography and Start Your Own Business.
-Likewise, through the Services for Business, industries and corporations can work with ACC to develop customized trainings or support the advancement of skill sets via Open Enrollment Courses.

 Be the first to write a review.
 Click the link below.